 This report is an assessment of the application submitted to Council to modify DA/2021/1188 under Section 4.55(2) of Environmental Planning and Assessment Act 1979 (EPA Act 19179).
-Modifications include changes to the basement, unit layouts, commercial floor areas, material finishes and detailing of services to roof at 2C Gladstone Street Newtown.
+Modifications include increasing the total number of residential units from 12 to 16, changes to basement, unit layouts, commercial floor areas, material finishes and detailing of services to roof at 2C Gladstone Street Newtown.